 Research on risk perception can help us understand the Trump supporters who stormed the Capitol.

 Media, Company, Behemoth: What, exactly, is Facebook?
-(The Verge, with contribution from Soraya Chemaly and The Investigative Fund.)
+(The Verge, with contribution from Soraya Chemaly and Type Investigations.)
 Facebook won’t call itself a media company.
 Is it time to reimagine journalism for the digital age?